 - Ask your PA where they saw the projects going.
 Guidance on the next steps, should they have stayed with you, will make it a little easier for the person taking over to move the project forward in the right direction for you.

 - Are there any important key items or issues you should know about or be looking to address in any work in progress?
 This should highlight anything which needs attention quickly or may require a little more thought or input from you personally.

-- Ask them what they see are the top three projects they are involved in at the moment that could not be sidelined temporarily and need urgent attention.
+- Check what they see are the top three projects they are involved in at the moment that could not be sidelined temporarily and need urgent attention.

-- Ask them for the key contacts, files and information necessary so that whomever takes on these projects is completely up to speed before your PA leaves.
+- Find out the key contacts, files and information necessary so that whoever takes on these projects is completely up to speed before your PA leaves.
 Knowing exactly who the key players are and who the gatekeepers are will make things move much smoother for the person taking over.

 - How has your job evolved since you started?
 This is crucial to understand fully, it is likely that as they have grown and developed they have taken on more tasks for you.
 Understanding exactly what your PA does in the background will enable you to ensure their successor has all the skills they need.
 Asking them to write a basic job description covering all their current duties is a good way to condense all the information.